Atropine / pralidoxime Side Effects

 blurred vision, tunnel vision, eye pain, or seeing halos around lights.

 Side effects may be more likely in older adults.

 Common side effects may include:

 dry eyes, vision changes, increased sensitivity to light;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.

 For Healthcare Professionals

-Dermatologic side effects have included maculopapular rash, petechial rash, and scarlatiniform rash.
-Anhidrosis may produce heat intolerance and impairment of temperature regulation in a hot environment.[Ref]
+Anhidrosis may produce heat intolerance and impair temperature regulation in hot environments.[Ref]

 Related treatment guides